 Exchanging foreign currency on the street or using unofficial money changers is illegal and can result in military detention.
 See Money

 Cholera and malaria are present in Guinea.
-There is currently a serious outbreak of measles, mainly in Conakry.
 See Health.

 Due to the small size of the British Embassy in Conakry, only limited emergency consular assistance can be provided.